BEST OF SULAWESI & HALMAHERA, INDONESIA TOUR: DETAILED ITINERARY

 At dusk, we should see the huge, harrier-like Great Eared Nightjar floating over the forest and we should also be able to find the endemic Sulawesi Nightjar.
 We will also have more opportunities to look for Sulawesi Scops Owl and Ochre-bellied Boobook should we need them.

-Tangkoko is also an interesting place for mammals, with the great-ape-like Crested Black Macaque, Bear Cuscus and the diminutive Spectral Tarsier likely to be seen during our visit.
+Tangkoko is also an interesting place for mammals, with the great-ape-like Sulawesi Black (or Celebes Crested) Macaque, Bear Cuscus and the diminutive Spectral Tarsier likely to be seen during our visit.

 More widespread species we are likely to encounter in forest or grassland habitats include the elusive Stephan’s Dove, Lesser Coucal, Sooty-headed Bulbul, Black-naped Oriole, Slender-billed Crow (the local form is sometimes split as Sulawesi Crow), Flyeater, White-breasted Woodswallow, Plain-throated (or Brown-throated) and Olive-backed Sunbirds, and Black-crowned White-eye.